Skip to content

 Exercise 4 - User-defined Operators

-Create a function that applies a given single-qubit operation to all qubits in its quantum argument (call your function my_apply_to_all
+Create a function that applies a given single-qubit operation to all qubits in its quantum argument (call your function my_apply_to_all).
+Such a function is also called an operator; i.e., a function that takes another function as an argument (its operand).

 See operators.

 Follow these guidelines: 1.
-Your function declares a quantum argument of type qubit array and an argument of a function type with a single qubit argument.
+Your function declares a parameter of type qubit array and a parameter of a function type with a single qubit parameter.
 2. The body applies the operand to all qubits in the argument.

 from classiq import *